 Arriving by bus is another popular option if you’re traveling within the country already and want to head here as a day-trip or in-between stop on vacation.
 Just know that there are a few bus terminals in San Jose, so you will need to know which one to go to depending on where you are headed on vacation and what type of bus or shuttle you are taking — different companies operate from different terminals.

 We have a handy guide about traveling by in Costa Rica here that has a PDF and a few other resources to help you figure out the bus routes in and out of San Jose from your particular destination.

-We have a few ILP volunteers living in the Pacific coastal city of Uvita and it’s a cinch to get to San Jose.
+If you're closer to the Pacific coastal city of Uvita, it’s still a cinch to get to San Jose.
 There are buses to San Jose that leave from the bus stop outside the house at 5:30 AM, 5:40 AM, and 1:30 PM, or you can get more departure times if you leave through Tracopa in Uvita instead.
 It’s about 5,000 colones (around $10 USD) and should take about six hours.
 You’ll want to book your tickets a day or two early so you can get a seat.
 Most times if you buy right before, you’ll get a “standing room only” ticket which isn’t terribly comfortable.

 Need more out of this country?

 Costa Rica is home to one of ILP's humanitarian programs.
 While volunteering abroad with ILP you will make a difference in the lives of the sweet kids you teach and have a ton of amazing adventures along the way to explore places like San Jose, the country's jungles, plus beaches like Tamarindo, Costa Rica.